-Audible lead-in / Volume: If you want the lead-in bars to be present but you do not want to hear the lead-in, then uncheck the "Audio Lead In."
+Audible lead-in / Lead-in volume: If you want the lead-in bars to be present but you do not want to hear the lead-in, then uncheck the "Audio Lead In."
 You can also set the volume of the lead-in.

-Instrument / Pattern: Use these options for the audible drum count-in.
+Lead-in instrument / Lead-in pattern: Use these options for the audible drum count-in.
 You can select any drum instrument for the count-in.
 You can choose different count-in rhythms (e.g., Tap on 2 and 4 instead of 1-2-3-4).
+(Note: These options apply when the Drums track is set as MIDI.)